nanostores/persistent/README.md

 shoppingCart.set([...shoppingCart.get(), newProduct])
 ```

-You can store object in primitive store too.
+You can store the object in a primitive store too.
 But Persistent Map store is better,
-because map store will update value if you will add new key to initial value.
+because map store will update value if you add a new key to the initial value.

 ### Map Store